evanwherchek/resutailor/README.md

 <a href="https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart">Quickstart: Deploy a container instance in Azure using the Azure CLI</a>

 > [!WARNING]
 > ResuTailor is intended to be for personal use only.
-If you choose to host ResuTailor in the cloud, please be aware of any security vulnerabilities such as sharing your endpoint URL used to access the application.
+If you choose to host ResuTailor in the cloud, please be aware of any security vulnerabilities that may arise from sharing your endpoint URL used to access the application.

 ## Usage